Zblu-Houzmarket/Twitter_python/README.md

 ## We are discussing tweet analysis

 For this article, I have fetched tweets from 01-Jan-2015 to 25-Sep-2017.
-To get the CSV file of tweets from @CityofAtlanta, the command is:
+To get the CSV file of tweets from @Cityofatlanta, the command is:

-$ python tweets_analysis CityofAtlanta
+$ python tweets_analysis Cityofatlanta

 # I am using this reference see given below link